Introduction

 If a rule associated with this Form is called, @FilterScope will contain three records.

-The third and fourth columns of @FilterScope reflect the selected member in each filter.
+The third and fourth columns of @FilterScope reflect the selected member in each Filter.

-- The filter uses an inputable leveled hierarchy (the leaf level is MemberId), and the selected Member is a leaf Member
+- The Filter uses an inputable leveled hierarchy (the leaf level is MemberId), and the selected Member is a leaf Member

-Then the MemberId and Name column of @FilterScope will be the MemberId and MemberLabel of the selected member.
+In either case, the MemberId and Name column of @FilterScope will be the MemberId and MemberLabel of the selected member.

-- The filter uses a member list or a PC hierarchy, and the selected Member is All
+- The Filter uses a Member List or a PC hierarchy, and the selected Member is All

-- The filter uses an inputable leveled hierarchy (the leaf level is MemberId), and the selected Member is a Parent Member
+- The Filter uses an inputable leveled hierarchy (the leaf level is MemberId), and the selected Member is a Parent Member

-- The filter users a non-inputable leveled hierarchy or an attribute hierarchy
+- The Filter users a non-inputable leveled hierarchy or an attribute hierarchy

 Here's a quick test.
 Take a look at this screenshot.
 Can you figure out what the values in @FilterScope would be?